Mass General for Children

 Program Overview

-The bedrock of general pediatrics training allows our residents to explore varied career opportunities and prepares them to achieve extraordinary professional success.
+Our general pediatrics training allows residents to explore varied career opportunities while preparing them to achieve extraordinary professional success.
 Our graduates are some of the most trusted primary care providers in their communities and some of the region's top subspecialists.
 About half of our graduates continue their training in the most competitive fellowship programs in the country.

 Former Chief Resident